'Indiscriminate parking' causing bus chaos in town

 BUS firm Stagecoach has blasted "indiscriminate parking" in a residential street for causing travel chaos.

-The company said 15 of its Trevethin services were unable to travel along Newman Road in Cwmbran because of problems with parked vehicles.
+The company said its Trevethin services were unable to travel along Newman Road in Pontypool because of problems with parked vehicles.

 Those vehicles were "blocking the road" and "making it difficult for our buses to pass through the route", the firm told the Argus.